rism-digital/rism-online-docs/docs/query-builder/introduction.md

 ## Examples

+- `series:2640 AND creator:Pleyel`: Search the RISM Series field for the RISM identifier '2640', where "Pleyel" is listed as the primary composer.
 - `watermark:anchor creator:Mozart -Breitkopf`: Retrieve sources with the term 'anchor' in the watermark field, where the creator has the term "Mozart", but the term "Breitkopf" is not in the record.
+- `creator:Wein*`: Retrieve all records where the creator name matches "Wein..." with any ending.